An Axiom System for Feedback Centralities: Conclusions

 \section{Conclusions}

-We proposed the first joint axiomatization of four classic feedback centralities: Eigenvector centrality, Katz centrality, Katz prestige and PageRank.
+We proposed the first joint axiomatization of four classic feedback centralities: Eigenvector centrality, Katz centrality, Seeley index and PageRank.
 We used seven axioms and proved that each centrality measure is uniquely characterize by a set of five axioms.
 Our axiomatization highlights the similarities and differences between these measures which helps in making an informed choice of a centrality measure for a specific application at hand.

 There are many possible directions of further research.
 It would be interesting to extend our axiomatization to Degree centrality and Beta measure which constitute the borderline cases of feedback centralities.
 Another direction is considering centrality measures based on random walks, such as Random Walk Closeness or Decay.
 Also, several axioms considered in our paper can form a basis for the first axiomatization of distance-based centrality measures for directed graphs.